tejaccbp/tejaccbp/README.md

-- 🎓 Graduated from Jawaharlal Nehru Technological University, Kakinada
+- 🎓 Post-Graduated from Jawaharlal Nehru Technological University, Kakinada
 - 👋 Hi, I’m Passionate about working with technologies
 - ✔️ Ability to work with cross-functional teams in, fast-paced environment, and adopt new technologies.
 - 👀 I’m interested in to build applications like Amazon and instagram pages